- Break the hard linkage of Tapestry to Prototype and Scriptaculous, by introducing an abstraction layer

 What's very useful in this overall approach is that it no longer matters whether the fields were rendered by Tapestry on the server, or rendered locally (perhaps using Backbone or AngularJS) on the client.
 As long as they have the correct

 data- attributes, then they can participate in Tapestry's overall form validation and submission cycle, and even leverage the default validation decoration behavior.

 The Abstraction Layer

 The abstraction layer is defined by the

 t5/core/dom module.
-This module is two different implementations - one is a wrapper around Prototype, and the other is a wrapper around jQuery.
+This module currently has two different implementations - one is a wrapper around Prototype, and the other is a wrapper around jQuery.

-The result is a a bit schizophrenic; it mostly looks like jQuery, but events look a bit more like Prototype.
+The resulting abstraction layer is a bit of a hybrid; it mostly looks like jQuery, but events look a bit more like Prototype.
 It also doesn't have jQuery's concept of operating on a matched set of elements.

 The abstraction is both transitional and permanent.
 It is transitional in that it is about allowing existing sites with a heavy investment in Prototype to continue to operate with Prototype in the mix.
 It is permanent in that it is desirable for third party library developers to keep an abstraction layer between Tapestry's client-side code and any underlying framework, so that particular applications can provide their own abstraction layer and operate without breaking built-in components.

 Most applications should transition to jQuery and feel free to use jQuery directly.
 It is still best to inject module jquery into your own modules (usually as parameter

 If you are writing a third-party application and want to maximize re-use, then use the abstraction layer.